rancher/docs/content/rancher/v2.5/en/monitoring-alerting/how-monitoring-works/_index.md

 PushProx enhances the security of the monitoring application, allowing it to be installed on hardened Kubernetes clusters.

 To expose Kubernetes metrics, PushProxes use a client proxy model to expose specific ports within default Kubernetes components.
+Node exporters  expose metrics to PushProx through an outbound connection.

 The proxy allows `rancher-monitoring` to scrape metrics from processes on the hostNetwork, such as the `kube-api-server`, without opening up node ports to inbound connections.

 PushProx is a DaemonSet that listens for clients that seek to register.
 Once registered, it proxies scrape requests through the established connection.
 Then the client executes the request to etcd.

 All of the default ServiceMonitors, such as `rancher-monitoring-kube-controller-manager`, are configured to hit the metrics endpoint of the client using this proxy.

-### Default Exporters
+### 4.3.
+Default Exporters

 `rancher-monitoring` deploys two exporters to expose metrics to prometheus: `node-exporter` and `windows-exporter`.
 Both are deployed as DaemonSets.